sensu/sensu-docs/content/sensu-go/6.0/sensuctl/back-up-recover.md

 The default is unformatted, but you can specify either `wrapped-json` or `yaml`:

 {{< code shell >}}
-sensuctl describe-type checks --format yaml sensuctl describe-type checks --format wrapped-json
+sensuctl describe-type core/v2.CheckConfig --format yaml

+sensuctl describe-type core/v2.CheckConfig --format wrapped-json
 {{< /code >}}